cazamedia/cazamedia/README.md

   + PostgreSQL has a native *uuid* data type.
 Unfortunately, at this time, it does not support version 6, 7 or 8 UUIDs (see [RFC9562](https://www.rfc-editor.org/rfc/rfc9562)).
     + Very interesting [**gist**](https://gist.github.com/kjmph/5bd772b2c2df145aa645b837da7eca74) on using UUIDv7's in PostgreSQL (including *licensed* code 😄).
     + Very interesting article: [***Sequential UUID Generators***](https://www.2ndquadrant.com/en/blog/sequential-uuid-generators/) on using UUIDs in wal-backed databases.
 Especially important is avoiding write amplication.
 While PostgreSQL is discussed, it applies to any wal-backed database including SQLite in either *wal* or *wal2* journal mode.
       + TIP: Version 6 and version 7 UUIDs are sufficiently ordered to avoid a lot of the issues identified in the above article.
+      + TIP: Theoretically, using a combination of *Sequential UUIDs* in combination with *Consistent Hashing* would allow one to make a RFC9562-compliant version 8 UUID that suitable for use in a horizontally scalable database cluster.
 + ***IMPORTANT:*** If you're planning on using a swapfile on Linux and you're using ZFS, you must employ a special [procedure](https://forum.proxmox.com/threads/new-installation-system-raid1-how-to-create-swap.103157/).
   + Note that this is ***NOT RECOMMENDED***.
 Especially for production systems due to an [open issue that can cause your machine to deadlock when low on memory](https://github.com/openzfs/zfs/issues/7734).
 + If you're involved in the development of a new hardware project *and* you're the person who's going to be developing the firmware/software that's going to run it, it is in your best interest to ensure that you're involved in the decision-making process when selecting the hardware that will be utilized.
 Furthermore, if you do not activately participate in that process, you may find that others involved and that did participate made your work ***10 times*** more difficult if not outright impossible!